How to Follow Through on Goals (4-Phase Framework)

 Table of contents

-You set a goal.
-You’re clear on what you want.
-You even wrote it down, told a friend, maybe bought a planner.
-And then somewhere around week three, the whole thing quietly falls apart.
+You bought the planner.
+And then somewhere around week three, the whole thing quietly fell apart.

-You’re not alone in this.
+You are not alone.
 A meta-analysis by Sheeran and Webb found that even a medium-to-large shift in intention produces only a small-to-medium change in actual behavior [1].
 The gap between wanting a goal and following through on goals is one of the most studied failures in behavioral psychology.
-Researchers call the people stuck in this gap “inclined abstainers” – folks who genuinely intend to change but don’t [1].
+Researchers call the people stuck in this gap “inclined abstainers”, folks who genuinely intend to change but don’t [1].

 Goal follow-through is the sustained execution of goal-directed behavior after the initial decision to pursue a goal has been made, distinct from goal-setting (choosing what to pursue) and goal-tracking (measuring progress).
 Follow-through spans the period from first action to completion, where most abandonment occurs.

-Following through on goals requires a system that matches different psychological fuel to different stages of goal pursuit.
-The Momentum Lock Method provides a four-phase framework – Anchor, Protect, Readjust, and Embed – that targets the specific failure points where most goals die between weeks two and eight, giving you a goal persistence strategy built on behavioral research rather than motivation alone.
+To follow through on goals, you need a system that matches different psychological fuel to different stages of goal pursuit.
+The Goals and Progress Momentum Lock Method provides a four-phase framework, Anchor, Protect, Readjust, and Embed, that targets the specific failure points where most goals die between weeks two and eight.
+It gives you a goal persistence strategy built on behavioral research rather than motivation alone.

 What You Will Learn